 2. Play around with different perspectives.

-We humans are used to see the world from the center of our heads, so a picture with an unusual angle is definitely more memorable.
-In addition, certain object’s characteristics can be highlighted by approaching the picture from different angles.
-Want to make something look bigger that it actually is?
+We, humans, are used to seeing the world from the centre of our heads, so a picture with an unusual angle is more memorable.
+In addition, certain objects’ characteristics can be highlighted by approaching the picture from different angles.
+Want to make something look bigger than it is?
 Try taking a picture from below.

 3. Focus on one point of interest, or subject.

-Center stage is great for performers, but the interest point of your photo is another story.
+The Center stage is great for performers, but the interesting point of your photo is another story.
 Try moving your subject closer to the edge so that way your picture has more context of where your subject is located.